Wahaj-Developer/Data-Structures-Algorithms/README.md

 | `const`   | Block        | Yes (TDZ error)  | Not allowed    | No         | Constants / references  |

 **TDZ = Temporal Dead Zone:**
-Try to use a `let` or `const` variable before declaring it?
-You get an error!
+Trying to use a `let` or `const` variable before declaring it causes an error.

 ---